Epiphany (holiday): Greece, Cyprus

-In Greece, Cyprus and the Greek diaspora throughout the world, the feast is called the Theophany, or colloquially Phōta (Φώτα, "Lights").
-It is the "Great Celebration" or Theotromi.
+In Greece, Cyprus and the Greek diaspora throughout the world, the feast is called the Theophany, or colloquially Phōta (Φώτα, 'Lights').
+It is the Great Celebration or Theotromi.
 In some regions of Macedonia (West) it is the biggest festival of the year.
 The Baptism of Christ symbolizes the rebirth of man, its importance is such that until the fourth century Christians celebrated New Year on this day.
 Customs revolve around the Great Blessing of the Waters.
 It marks the end of the traditional ban on sailing, as the tumultuous winter seas are cleansed of the mischief-prone kalikántzaroi, the goblins that try to torment God-fearing Christians through the festive season.

 During this ceremony, a cross is thrown into the water, and the men compete to retrieve it for good luck.
-The Phota form the middle of another festive triduum, together with Epiphany Eve, when children sing the Epiphany carols, and the great feast of St. John the Baptist (January 7 and eve), when the numerous Johns and Joans celebrate their name-day.
+The Phota form the middle of another festive triduum, together with Epiphany Eve, when children sing the Epiphany carols, and the great feast of St. John the Baptist (January 7 and eve).